-Z Special Unit parachute into Sarawak’s Kelabit Highlands and win over the natives.
+Z Special Unit parachute into Sarawak’s Kelabit Highlands and win over the indigenous Dayak people.
 Armed with blowpipes and led by Australian commandos, this unlikely army scores several victories over the Japanese.

 The United Malays National Organisation (UMNO) is formed on 1 March, signalling the rise of Malay nationalism and a desire for political independence from Britain.

-The Malayan Communist Party (MCP) take to the jungles and began fighting a guerrilla war against the British, known as the ‘Emergency,’ that will last 12 years.
+The Malayan Communist Party (MCP) take to the jungles and begin fighting a guerrilla war against the British, known as the ‘Emergency’ that will last 12 years.